agreenturtle/dice-roller/README.md

 Application hosted on: http://agreenturtle.github.io/dice-roller/

 1. Enter Dice Set Name (example: Hit, Damage, Savings Throw etc.)
-2. Add which die are needed for that set.
+2. Add which dice are needed for that set.
 3. Click Roll to roll